trickerer/Trinity-Bots/README.md

 ### NPCBot Mod Installation
 NPCBots is a TrinityCore mod (https://github.com/TrinityCore/TrinityCore/), currently only 3.3.5 branch is supported

+**There is a pre-patched repository available [here](https://github.com/trickerer/TrinityCore-3.3.5-with-NPCBots/)**
+If you still prefer the patch then keep on reading, otherwise clone the patched repo and jump to step 4

 At the very start of this document you can find a link for TrinityCore revision for the last version of NPCBots.
 There is no guarantee you will be able to apply the mod if you are using other version of TrinityCore
-Follow TrinityCore Installation Guide (https://TrinityCore.info/) to install the server first
+1. Follow TrinityCore Installation Guide (https://TrinityCore.info/) to install the server first
-Download NPCBots.patch and put it into your TrinityCore folder
+2. Download NPCBots.patch and put it into your TrinityCore folder
-Apply the patch using `patch -p1 < NPCBots.patch` command (creating new files)
+3. Apply the patch using `patch -p1 < NPCBots.patch` command (creating new files)
-(Re)run CMake and (re)build
+4. (Re)run CMake and (re)build
-Merge worldserver.conf.dist into your worldserver.conf file (NPCBot mod settings)
+5. Merge worldserver.conf.dist into your worldserver.conf file (NPCBot mod settings)
-Apply SQL files from `/TrinityCore/sql/Bots/` to your DB (files starting with `characters_` and `world_` go into your `characters` and `world` DB respectively):
+6. Apply SQL files from `/TrinityCore/sql/Bots/` to your DB (files starting with `characters_` and `world_` go into your `characters` and `world` DB respectively):
 ```
 1_world_bot_appearance.sql
 2_world_bot_extras.sql